 The rough edges of MDF need to be filled up to smooth them out.
 While a drywall compound is recommended, a wood filler can also be used.
 Apply an even layer, leave to dry, and then sand again.
 There is a lot of sanding in this project!

 Priming the MDF board with the correct primer will stop paint from being absorbed and wasted.
 Use a brush or a roller that fits the size of the MDF you are painting.

 Use a solvent-based primer that specifies it is suitable for MDF.
 Do not use latex, as it causes the wood fibres to swell.
 Water-based primers have the same negative effect.

 Once the primer is dry, sand the MDF again.
 Use a light touch.
 You want a smooth surface, but without taking off the primer.
 You might need to prime and sand a second time to achieve this.

 Rejoice, for you finally get to paint!
-Use a solvent-based paint so it doesn’t interact with the primer.
-Take a clean brush or roller (i.e. NOT the one you used for priming), dip it in your paint and apply to the MDF.
+Use oil-based paint so it doesn’t interact with the primer.
+Take a clean brush or roller (i.e. NOT the one you used for priming), dip it in your paint and apply it to the MDF.
 Leave to dry.

 Again, you might need a second or even a third coat.
 Moreover, if there are any rough patches, guess what?
 You guessed it, sand them down!
 I promise this post is not sponsored by sandpaper manufacturers.

-For the last step, take a third, clean brush and apply a sealant.
-The sealant can be any type of wax or varnish compatible with your paint.
-Leave to dry and then admire your handiwork.
+Take a third clean brush and apply a sealant for the last step.
+The sealant can be any wax or varnish compatible with your paint.
+Leave to dry, and then admire your handiwork.
 No sanding for this step!

 So now you know that the secret to painting MDF is to sand, sand, and sand again.
 MDF is a cheap and versatile material, and if you protect yourself from potentially harmful dust, it is an excellent choice for projects in your home.